dpiedra86/school_district_analysis/README.md

 ### Scores by school spending, Scores by school size, Scores by school type
 > **Conclusion**: In the overall percentages it seems to make little difference in the percentages as they represent a very small part of the datset.

+## Changes Summary
+- Using .loc helped us to get specific information from the data set.
+Until the challenge the most we did was to gruopby method.
+- np.nan is very useful tool to change values in data set, later we can change the value with more advanced nan methods.

+is_NaN = student_data_df.isnull()
+row_NaN = is_NaN.any(axis=1)
+rows_with_NaN = student_data_df[row_NaN]
+rows_with_NaN
+- Using axis to ge to get Nan information.
+Although there are other mothods, this I found in the internet and liked the most.
+- Understanding how dtypes affect the operations we are trying to do.
+If oneself is trying to do some operations with diferewnt dtypes, one will get stuck until the information matches and the values are congruent.
+- This happened to me in the student substraction.